codership/documentation/galeracluster/source/backingupthecluster.rst

    $ garbd --address gcomm://192.168.1.2?gmcast.listen_addr=tcp://0.0.0.0:4444 \
      --group example_cluster --donor example_donor --sst backup

 This command triggers the donor node to invoke a script with the name ``wsrep_sst_backup.sh``, which it looks for in the ``PATH`` for the ``mysqld`` process.
-When the donor reaches a well-defined point, a point where no changes are happening to the database, it runs the backup script passing the :term:`Global Transaction ID` corresponding to the current database state.
+When the donor reaches a well-defined point, a point where no changes are happening to the database, it runs the backup script passing the Global Transaction ID corresponding to the current database state.

 .. note:: In the command, '``?gmcast.listen_addr=tcp://0.0.0.0:4444``' is an arbitrary listen socket address that Galera Arbitrator opens to communicate with the cluster.
 You only need to specify this in the even that the default socket address, (that is, ``0.0.0.0:4567`` is busy.

 Invoking backups through the state snapshot transfer mechanism has the following benefits:

 - The node initiates the backup at a well-defined point.
-- The node associates a :term:`Global Transaction ID` with the backup.
+- The node associates a Global Transaction ID with the backup.
 - The node desyncs from the cluster to avoid throttling performance while taking the backup, even if the backup process is blocks the node.
 - The cluster knows that the node is performing a backup and won't choose the node as a donor for another node.